-Your Mineral Lab chlorinator will eliminate the need to store dangerous quantities of chlorine, daily manual chlorine dosing and the risks associated with these practices.
-It is automatic, clean, safe and economical and for these reasons, mineral chlorination as a method for treating pool water is increasing world-wide.
+Your Pool Lab chlorinator will eliminate the need to store dangerous quantities of chlorine, daily manual chlorine dosing and the risks associated with these practices.
+It is automatic, clean, safe and economical and for these reasons, salt chlorination as a method for treating pool water is increasing world-wide.

-Mild salt water enhanced with minerals is gentle on eyes and skin and is said to benefit asthma sufferers and those people who find conventional chlorinated pools irritating.
-The salinity of seawater is approx. 35,000ppm or 3.5%, while Mineral Lab chlorinators require only 3,000ppm or 0.3%.
+Mild salt water is gentle on eyes and skin and is said to benefit asthma sufferers and those people who find conventional chlorinated pools irritating.
+The salinity of seawater is approx. 35,000ppm or 3.5%, while Pool Lab chlorinators require only 3,000ppm or 0.3%.
 The human body has a salinity of approx. 4500ppm and fresh water is zero.
-It is the similarity between the salinity of the human body and that of a Mineral Lab pool that make for a silky luxurious swimming experience.
+It is the similarity between the salinity of the human body and that of a salt pool that make for a silky luxurious swimming experience.

 The chlorinator comprises two basic components, the power supply and cell.
 It is within the cell that the electrolytic reactions occur.
 Chloride ions in the water are converted into chlorine gas, this dissolves immediately into the water to ultimately form sodium hypochlorite (liquid chlorine).
 The chlorine oxidizes bacteria, algae and other harmful matter in the pool water and through this process reverts back into available chloride ions.
-UV light from the sun reacts with chlorine in the pool to produce hydroxyl radials to further assist in removing organic and even some inorganic contaminants in the water.